Debunking the Humane Society of the U.S. Claims About Its Involvement in the Global Animal Partnership

 Claim: “We intend to stay focused on the course that we believe will do the most good for the most animals.”

-Meat, egg, and dairy producers will never allow HSUS, the CIWF, or the ASPCA to have enough power on their boards to meaningfully change their industries in ways that would prioritize animals’ well-being over profit.
+Meat, egg, and dairy producers will never allow the HSUS, CIWF, or the ASPCA to have enough power on their boards to meaningfully change their industries in ways that would prioritize animals’ well-being over profit.
 These organizations are being used as figureheads to give the appearance of legitimacy to misleading animal welfare claims.

-Meanwhile, PETA has investigated facilities of many other companies that make various “humane” claims, such as Nellie’s Free Range and Hilliker’s Ranch Fresh Eggs, and found every one of them treating animals abysmally while making misleading claims about how humane they were.
+Meanwhile, PETA has investigated the facilities of many other companies that make various “humane” claims, such as Nellie’s Free Range and Hilliker’s Ranch Fresh Eggs, found every one of them treating animals abysmally while making misleading claims about how humane they were.
 And because of groundbreaking lawsuits filed by PETA Foundation lawyers, there are now federal court precedents establishing that labeling claims about “humane” and “ethical” treatment, “highest standard” practices, and freedom to roam outdoors can be actionable false advertising given sellers’ use of industry-standard practices, leading to a surge of lawsuits against brands like Nellie’s.

-HSUS, the CIWF, and the ASPCA are doing a disservice to animals by remaining on GAP’s board amid the proliferation of misleading “humane” claims that lull consumers into continuing to buy products they otherwise wouldn’t if they knew the truth behind how they were produced.
+The HSUS, CIWF, and the ASPCA are doing a disservice to animals by remaining on G.A.P.’s board amid the proliferation of misleading “humane” claims that lull consumers into continuing to buy products they otherwise wouldn’t if they knew the truth behind how they were produced.

 Please Help End the ‘Humane’ Lies